DulLabs/bhai-lang/packages/cli/README.md

 vanakkam nanba
   nanba idhaan a = 10;
   agar bhai (a < 25) {
-   bol bhai "a is less than 25";
+   sollu nanba "a is less than 25";
   } warna bhai {
-   bol bhai "a is greater than or equal to 25";
+   sollu nanba "a is greater than or equal to 25";
   }
 nanri nanba
 ```